Our Policies

 Boise Girls Academy does not condone, participate in, or inflict corporal punishment (any form of inflicting pain or physical deprivation) on the students in our care.
 Our policy reflects our belief that corporal punishment is counter to our efforts of building relationships.
 Instead, we use a more effective and teachable form of discipline through the loss of certain privileges, added chores, and writing projects.

-Policy on Outside Contact
+Outside Contact

 Students are encouraged to write parents regularly and may do so immediately upon arrival.